MarcFly/HitPause-CameraShake/README.md

 The main functions are 2, required to either start or stop the pause.
 These 2 functions are pretty similar, they both have to go through each one of the modules and either activate or deactivate the pause.
 For this we loop through a list containing all modules and changing the _*bool pause*_ value to true if that is the case.
 We also turn to true the auxiliary pause as it helps during other processes.
+These 2 functions aren't in need of returning any value.